-Steps to Patenting an Invention
+Four Steps to Patenting an Invention

-Step 1: Prior Art Search & Patentability Study.
+Prior Art Search & Patentability Evaluation

-Step 2: Write Description & Claims.
+Write the Description & Claims

-Carson Patents writes the application for you.
+Step two is patent application writing.
+Carson Patents offers both utility application writing and design application writing.
+We write the application for you.
 We draft and get your approval on everything.
 Your patent agent writes the specification and fills out all the forms.
 The specification includes the description, claims, and abstract.
 We provide any drawings needed.
 Contact us to write an application for your invention.

-Step 3: File the Patent Application.
+File the Patent Application

-Once the patent application is submitted, the invention becomes “Patent Pending.”
+Step three is filing the patent application.
+Carson Patents provides both utility patent filing and design patent filing.
+Patent application filing is submitting the application documents to the USPTO.
+We work with all types of patent applications.
+Once an application is submitted, the invention is patent pending.
 Carson Patents files patent applications electronically.
 We send you an electronic receipt the day we file.
 After we file, the USPTO will send a filing receipt.

-Step 4: Prosecute the Patent Application.
+Prosecute the Patent Application

-Step four is to prosecute the patent application.
+Step four is prosecuting the patent application.
 Carson Patents offers both utility patent prosecution and design patent prosecution.
 Prosecution for patent applications is communicating with the USPTO to advance an application through examination.
-For utility patent applications, there are usually a couple of office actions or communications with the patent office before examination is complete.
-For design patent applications, there are usually not many office actions or communications before examination is complete.
+We can also prepare and submit a response to an office action from patent office.
+Prosecution continues until examination is complete.
+Contact us to prosecute your patent application.

 A patent is the legal right to control the making, using, and selling of the invention for a limited time.
 In the United States, utility and design patents are issued for different lengths of time.
 Utility patents are issued for 20 years from the filing date.
 Design patents are issued for 15 years date of issuance.